Jane Bancroft Robinson: Career

 Her stay abroad was diversified by travel and writing.
 She contributed to various papers and periodicals.
 Visiting London before her return to the United States, she became deeply interested in the deaconess work as illustrated in different institutions there and studied it carefully.
 She returned to the United States, convinced that that social and religious movement might prove a great agency in the uplifting of the poor and the degraded of her native land.
 Her wide information and executive ability were at once pressed into service for developing deaconess work in the United States, where it had already gained a foothold.

-At the invitation of its officers, in 1888 she took full charge of the department of deaconess work in the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
+At the invitation of its officers, in 1888, she founded and took full charge of the department of deaconess work in the Woman's Foreign Missionary Society of the Methodist Episcopal Church.
 She visited most of the large cities of the United States, speaking in behalf of the deaconess cause, and interesting the women of different Protestant churches by means of parlor meetings and public lectures.
 She was a logical and fluent speaker as well as a writer of marked talent.
-From 1908 to 1913 she was the president of the Woman's Home Missionary Society.
+From 1908 to 1913, she was the president of the Woman's Home Missionary Society.

-In 1889 she published her most important work, entitled "Deaconesses in Europe and their Lessons for America," which was the leading authority in the United States upon the subject.
+In 1889, she published her most important work, entitled "Deaconesses in Europe and their Lessons for America," which was the leading authority in the United States upon the subject.

 She was the secretary of the Bureau for Deaconess Work of the Woman's Home Missionary Society.
 She was a life member of the American Historical Association and of the American Economic Association.
 She was connected with many philanthropic and social organizations.

 Personal life

-In 1891 Jane Bancroft became the wife of Hon.
-George Orville Robinson (1832-1915), of Detroit, Michigan, a lawyer, widely known in philanthropic and legal circles.
+In 1891, she married Hon.
+George Orville Robinson (1832–1915), of Detroit, Michigan, a lawyer, widely known in philanthropic and legal circles.
 He was the founder of the Michigan Christian Advocate and aided his wife's work by giving generously to the construction of deaconess institutions.

-Three years after the death of her husband in 1915, she moved with her half-sister Henrietta Ash Bancroft (October 26, 1842 - February 10, 1929) in Pasadena, California.
+Three years after the death of her husband in 1915, she moved with her half-sister Henrietta Ash Bancroft (October 26, 1842 – February 10, 1929) to Pasadena, California.

-She died in Pasadena, California, on May 29, 1932, and is buried at Mountain View Cemetery and Mausoleum, Altadena, California.
+She died in Pasadena, California, on May 29, 1932, and is buried at Mountain View Cemetery, Altadena, California.